 THAT CHRISTMAS TREE SMELL

-Although it’s been ages since Pino Sylvestre occupied a place on my dresser, it continues to pop up in my mind each year when I buy a Christmas tree.
-No sooner do I lay eyes on all those conifers and I’m whisked back in time by that fresh piney smell.
+Although it’s been ages since Pino Sylvestre occupied a place on my dresser, it continues to pop into my mind each year when I buy a Christmas tree.
+No sooner do I set eyes on all those conifers and I’m whisked back in time by that fresh piney smell.
 As it hovers above the trees, you could swear they were breathing.

 For many people, the smell of pine, fir and spruce is inextricably linked to the holidays.
 In my case, it also reminds me of my younger self and of life on the wilder side.
 Most people, though, would agree that the earthy aroma just makes them feel happy.